PeopleMakeCulture/technical-interview-public/algorithms/4-optimizations/1-intersection.md

 # Optimal Approach

-A more optimal approach involves "ratcheting" forward through both arrays.
-You can start an index for each array at zero, incrementing each index whenever its corresponding element is less than its counterpart in the other array.
-Whenever two elements are equal, add that value to the resulting array (and increment both indexes).
+This approach involves "ratcheting" forward through both arrays.
+Start at index 0 for both arrays and increment each index whenever an element at an index is less than its counterpart in the other array.
+If two elements are equal, add that value to the result array.
+Then, increment both indexes.
 ```
  i             j
  v             v